-tions within the standard, as an offspring from a larger task force in charge of proposing other updates to the standard (like e.g. long keyword names and an extended character set), while another small team was in charge to update the standard document with a summary of the WCS time representation (Rots et al. 2015) which in the meanwhile had been voted natively as part of the FITS standard.
+conventions within the standard while another small team was in charge of updating the standard document with a summary of the WCS time representation (Rots et al. 2015) which in the meanwhile had been voted to be incorporated by reference as an official part of the FITS standard.

-Details on the conventions incorporated (CONTINUE long string keywords, blank header space, CHECKSUM, column limits, tiled image and table compression) or just mentioned (keyword inheritance and Green Bank conventions) in the latest standard is reported in Appendix H.3, which also lists the affected parts of the standard.
+Details on the conventions that have been incorporated into this latest version of the standard (CONTINUE long string keywords, blank header space, CHECKSUM, column limits, tiled image and table compression) or only briefly mentioned (keyword inheritance and the Green Bank conventions) are described in Appendix H.3, which also lists the corresponding affected sections of the standard.